 See our in-depth Xfinity analysis for more details.

 For sports fans or people who live in rural areas, DIRECTV is ideal.
-You can get a signal almost anywhere thanks to satellite technology, so you're not constrained by shoddy infrastructure.
-You'll also have access to fantastic sports programming, such as NFL SUNDAY TICKET.
+Thanks to satellite technology, you can obtain a signal almost anywhere.
+You'll also have access to fantastic sports programming, such as https://www.tvinternetdeals.org/blogdetails/how-to-watch-nfl-games-if-i-dont-have-cable

 Xfinity deals